 Adult members will receive invitations and a Member Information Booklet/registration form.
 Please remember that invitations are required to attend most services (refer to schedule to the left).
-Completed Member registration forms and payment are due by the end of August.
-We ask for your cooperation in presenting your invitation at each service.
+Completed Member registration forms and payment are due by September 9th.
+Members can also register online.
 Non-members may attend services on a space-available basis by sending in a registration form.
 Guest and visitor invitations are sent after a completed registration form is received.

 Member Participation in Services

 As the High Holy Days are a traditional time to make donations, we welcome donations in support of Temple Beth Or and/or the Tzedakah Fund to help organizations and individuals in need.
 Please consider making such donations on the Registration Form.

 The entire Temple parking lot is restricted to reserved spots (auction winners, Rabbi, TBO president, those with State issued Handicapped Parking placards).
 Other members, guests and visitors will need to park on the street.
 We encourage carpooling as this parking is limited.
 Your registration booklet includes a City-issued parking pass that will allow you to park in neighborhood areas with non-resident time restrictions during the High Holy Days.
 Please be sure to write your license plate number on the permit and display it prominently on the left side of your dashboard so that it can easily be seen though your windshield.
 If you have additional parking questions, contact us.
 Please allow extra time to walk to services, and feel free to drop off/pick up passengers in the area directly in front of the Temple.

 We have a wheelchair ramp at the entrance to our sanctuary and from the alley behind the building.
 Reservations for wheelchair space during services or other special needs, including front row seating for the hearing impaired, may be reserved on the Registration Form and will be held until 15 minutes prior to the beginning of each service.